Chronic excessive alcohol use can irritate and erode the protective lining of the stomach.

 Acute gastritis: Acute gastritis can include serious complications, such as hemorrhages.
 The most common cause of acute gastritis is the overuse of nonsteroidal anti-inflammatory drugs (NSAIDs).

-Atrophic gastritis: Atrophic gastritis, known as type A or B gastritis, is a subtype of chronic gastritis.
+Atrophic gastritis: Atrophic gastritis, known as type A or B gastritis, is a type of chronic gastritis.
 Chronic atrophic gastritis interferes with stomach functioning, killing the cells needed to properly digest food.

 Antral gastritis: Antral gastritis affects the lower portion of the stomach.
 It can be caused by a virus, bacterial infection, stomach injury, or certain medications, with the most common symptom being indigestion.